 For this guide, we’re going to walk through some simple examples for each of the pieces of CRUD, which stands for “Create Read Update Delete”.
 Each step in this guide will build on the previous and is meant to be followed along.

-Before we start, make sure you have PostgreSQL installed and running.
-If you are using some different database, like for example SQLite, some examples won’t just run as the implemented API might differ.
+Before we start, make sure you have one of PostgreSQL, SQLite, or MySQL installed and running.
 In the project repository, you may find various examples for every supported database.

 Initializing a new project